The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-These Guidelines are for information.
-They may change before the next round of
+These Guidelines are for information only.
+They may change before the next round of scholarships.

-Walter Mangold Language Scholarships are generous travel awards offered to language students currently attending university in
+These study abroad scholarships are generous travel awards offered to language students currently attending university in Victoria,

-who are approved by their university for an exchange or study abroad placement overseas in 2019 to enrol in an accredited study program for at least one semester (12 weeks’
+who are approved by their university for either an exchange or study abroad placement overseas in 2019 to enrol in an accredited study program for at least one semester (12 weeks

 Applications closed on Wednesday 27 March 2019.

-To be eligible to apply for a Walter Mangold Language Scholarship you must:
+To be eligible to apply for a scholarship you must:

 - be an Australian citizen or permanent resident;